-Making the decision to go to treatment for substance abuse can definitely be a positive move for an addict.
+Making the decision to go to treatment for substance abuse is the best decision for an addict.
 But sometimes the understanding of what “rehab” is all about can be confusing, since many programs are like a revolving door.

-So, maybe you are unclear what an effective substance abuse rehabilitation program like Adult & Teen Challenge in Georgia is really like?
-There are many myths about drug and alcohol rehabs in Villa Rica, GA and other Georgia locations.
+So, maybe you are unclear what an effective substance abuse rehabilitation program in Georgia is really like?
+There are many myths about drug and alcohol rehabs in Villa Rica, GA, and other Georgia locations.

 While all substance abuse rehabs in Georgia have a common set of treatments, each rehab is unique.
 Results can be highly influenced mostly by the length of stay in the program.
 Short-term rehabs in Georgia rarely work.
-The better rehabs will last several months, not a few days, since it takes that long to reteach them truth, positive thinking and motivations toward a successful future.
+The better rehabs will last several months, not a few days, since it takes that long to reteach them to live in truth, thinking positively, and work toward a successful future.

 Each client has a different life experience with drugs and alcohol.
 What started the initial use and subsequent addiction can be quite different for different people.
 So, unraveling it will often take different approaches and some initial counseling.

-Addictions are often triggered by a hurt or a void in the person’s life, so those must be dealt with simultaneously or the addiction cannot be eliminated.
+Addictions are often triggered by an emotional or physical pain, or a void in the person’s life, so those must be dealt with simultaneously or the addiction cannot be eliminated.
 Often called “dual-diagnosis” treatment, this work on the heart and soul is essential, but not provided in all rehabs.

 An addiction is affected by a portion of the brain referred to as the Mesolimbic Dopamine System.
 This system is not part of the conscious portion of the brain.
 So, it is quite difficult for an addict to discern how to stop their addiction.
 Whether or not the addict opened the door to the addiction in the first place is irrelevant to their option to turn it around.
 Once Pandora’s Box is opened, it takes more than the addict alone to stop it.

 Lasting and caring help for an addict in Villa Rica, Georgia is only a phone call away.
 Phone us at (855) 934-4673 and talk to our Intake Coordinator.
-He will honestly tell you if Adult & Teen Challenge is the right fit for your loved one.
-Adult & Teen Challenge centers are easily reachable from Villa Rica, Georgia, and any city in the country.
+He will honestly tell you if our faith-based program is the right fit for your loved one.
+These recovery centers are easily reachable from Villa Rica, Georgia, and any city in the country.

-More about Adult & Teen Challenge alcoholism or drug addiction treatment centers in Villa Rica, Georgia:
+More about the most affordable alcoholism or drug addiction treatment centers in Villa Rica, Georgia:

 Villa Rica is a city in Carroll and Douglas Counties in the U.S. state of Georgia.
 The population was 4,134 at the 2000 census.
 By the 2010 census, the population had grown to 13,956.
 The estimated growth was around 211.34% Villa Rica is the birthplace of Thomas A. Dorsey, the father of gospel music – a festival is held in his honor each year.
 The following important figures were also born in Villa Rica: Coca-cola business tycoon and former mayor of Atlanta Asa Griggs Candler, former Bishop of the Methodist Episcopal Church, South and tenth president of Emory University Warren Akin Candler, former baseball star Fred “Dixie” Walker, former University of Georgia offensive tackle Ken Shackleford, and former NFL punter Herman “Thunderfoot” Weaver.

-Excerpt about Adult & Teen Challenge rehabs and addiction treatment centers in Villa Rica, GA used with permission from Wikipedia.
+Excerpt about Christian rehabs and addiction treatment centers in Villa Rica, GA used with permission from Wikipedia.